 What will you make time for?
 What will you let go?
 How are you living your best life?
 How do you feel about blogging regularly or inconsistently?

 Tuesday, April 5th, 2011 at 5:07 PM

 If you do or plan to accept guest posts, it helps to have guidelines before you start reviewing requests.
 Too many folks have abused guest posting privileges.
-Besides that, guidelines help you ensure your blog retains its quality, integrity and relevancy also known as “keer” or QIR.
-OK, I made that up.
+Besides that, guidelines help you ensure your blog has high quality, integrity and relevancy also known as “keer” or QIR.
+OK, I made that up

 Photo by sxc.hu user linder6580